President Donald Trump declared war on drugs today.

 Whistleblowers told “60 Minutes” that the companies that distribute opioids from manufacturers to pharmacies had knowingly flooded communities with pills even though they were aware of illegal opioid operations there.

-The report also stated that pharmaceutical industry lobbyists pushed Congress to reduce the power of the Drug Enforcement Agency (DEA) to investigate opioid abuses.
+The report also stated that pharmaceutical industry lobbyists pushed Congress to reduce the power of the Drug Enforcement Administration (DEA) to investigate opioid abuses.

 Rep. Tom Marino (R-Pennsylvania) was one of the primary sponsors of this legislation.
 After the “60 Minutes” report, he withdrew from consideration for the role of drug czar, a position for which he was nominated by President Trump.